-

 The average outstanding loan amounts of remortgaging deals are growing, but there is a diverse range of repayment options on the market to suit the needs of every customer.
 Across 2023, 57% of customers across the residential and buy-to-let spaces searched for capital & interest payment mortgages, compared to 43% who searched for interest only.
 However, more positively, in Q1 2024, the percentage of searches for capital & interest mortgages increased by 7% to 65%, bringing the proportion of searches for interest only down to 35%.
 This transition is another positive sign for the market, as fewer people are relying on interest-only mortgages to manage their repayments.

 Kevin Roberts, Managing Director, Legal & General Mortgage Services: “As our data has revealed, there is a significant increase in homeowners aged over 50 looking to remortgage on a term that is likely to spill over into their retirement, although how and when people retire looks to be changing.
 In a challenging and dynamic interest rate environment, a large uptick in remortgaging requests was perhaps inevitable.
 If interest rates remained low, many homeowners might have stayed put and renewed with their existing lender.
-But in a newly competitive market, more people than ever are carefully considering their options to ensure they can access the best rate possible.
+But in a newly competitive market, more people than ever are carefully considering their options to ensure they can access the best rate possible.“It’s encouraging to see that customers are still seeking professional advice to inform their remortgaging journey.
+The market is flush with available options, so it’s really important homeowners seek advice to pinpoint the products that are best for their individual financial situation.
+After all, a traditional mortgage may not be the right choice for everyone, especially with the recent injection of hybrid mortgages and later-life products that can help customers manage mortgage debt in retirement.

 “Right now, the right course for many borrowers may be a conversation with a professional adviser.
 An adviser can use their frontline experience and access to modern tech tools to ensure customers are across the most suitable products on the market.
 Moreover, advisers will often have access to rates and deals that are not available on the high street.
 Their insight is invaluable and can provide customers with much-needed peace of mind when the time to sign on the dotted line finally arrives.”

-Established in 1836, Legal & General is one of the UK’s leading financial services groups and a major global investor, with £1.2 trillion in total assets under management (as at FY23) of which c40% (circa £0.5 trillion) is international.
+Established in 1836, Legal & General is one of the UK's leading financial services groups and a major global investor, with £1.2 trillion in total assets under management (as at HY24) of which c40% (circa £0.5 trillion) is international.

 We have a highly synergistic business model, which continues to drive strong returns.
 We are a leading international player in Institutional Retirement, in Retail Savings and Protection, and in both public and private markets through our Asset Management division.
 Across the Group, we are committed to responsible investing and dedicated to serving the long-term savings and investment needs of customers and society.

-As at 11 June 2024, Legal & General has a market capitalisation of £14.6 billion.
+As at 11 December 2024, Legal & General has a market capitalisation of 13.7 billion.

 Legal & General Retail helps create brighter financial futures for all our customers.
 The division covers the savings, protection and retirement needs of our c.14 million retail policyholders and workplace members.